How Air Source Heat Pumps Work

-Air source heat pumps are fitted on the outside of your home, preferably in an area that has a good circulation of air.
-Whilst they range in size depending on the dimensions of the system you choose, most are about the size of a large air-conditioning unit.
-There are two main varieties (air and water) although how they operate is principally the same.
+Air Source Heat Pumps are fitted to the outside of your home or business premises, preferably in an area with a good circulation of air.
+Whilst they range in size, most are about the dimensions of a large air-conditioning unit.
+There are two main varieties, although how they operate is principally the same.

 The steps below outline the key parts of the process for an air-water system.
 The same process applies for an air-air system, except that after step two a fan blows air over the high temperature pipes which heats the room: